Year End Giving: The Step-by-Step Guide for Nonprofits

 Spread the spirit of gratitude across your network of supporters by intentionally thanking donors of all ages.
 There is a direct correlation between thanking donors and receiving future donations.

-The #1 reason donors don’t give again is because they are unaware of the impact their donation had on your cause.
+Did you know?
+The top reason donors don’t give again is that they are unaware of the impact their donation had on your cause.
 So don’t forget or you may lose donors for your future fundraising campaigns.

 Showcase Year-End Fundraising Totals

-Encourage your followers, donors and ambassadors as you make progress towards your goal.
-Remember that many of the donors are more than willing to make an additional contribution in the last three days of the year to ensure you are able to succeed in your mission.
+Encourage your followers, donors, and ambassadors as you make progress towards your goal.
+Remember that many of the donors are more than willing to make an additional contribution in the last three days of the year to ensure you can succeed in your mission.

 Remember: The most important people you need to update and encourage throughout your campaign are your fundraising ambassadors.
 Be sure to also plan to promote a matching fund towards the end of your giving campaign to ensure your reach your goal.